Automattic/wp-calypso/client/reader/README.md

 4. `client/blocks/reader-full-post/index.jsx`
 5. `client/components/post-excerpt/index.jsx`

 - The last two files render the post data.
-It seems that the API endpoints simply return text, but these last two files have the ability to render HTML.
+It seems that the API endpoints simply return text (as a `excerpt` property), but also `content` which contains the rich HTML of the block.
+Those files also have the ability to render HTML.

 ### API Endpoints Example Requests